-This section of the WSSMP presents the measures that are and will be taken by the EPWUD in order to reliably and continuously deliver a clean supply of water to its customers and to minimize non-account water.
+This section of the WSSMP presents the measures that are and will be taken by the EPWUD in order to reliably and continuously deliver a clean supply of water to its customers and to minimize non-account water and leakage.
 Presently, the EPWUD practices many of the principles of sound system management.
 This section documents the success of the programs which have been implemented and the procedures used so that the programs continue to be implemented with consistency in the future.
 The section focuses on the main components of the EPWUD's system management practices which are as follows: meter management, leak detection and preventative maintenance.

 The Kent Heights Low Service Storage Tank was taken out of service in May 2011 for cleaning.
 In addition to the cleaning, the floor seams were repaired and the vent screen was replaced.
 Because this tank is scheduled for replacement in 2015, it was determined that painting would not be required.
 Also in May 2011, the Kent Heights High Service Storage Tank was inspected and repairs were made to the vent screen.
-This tank is scheduled to be painted in 2016.
+This tank is scheduled to be painted in 2017.

 The EPWUD's meter installation and maintenance program was previously detailed under the Water System Description section.
 The EPWUD completed a formal city-wide Leak Detection and Repair (LDR) program in 2005.
 The survey showed the system to have a very low rate of leakage, and as such, it was determined that the leak detection and repair objectives had been achieved.
-Since completion of the LDR program in 2005, the EPWUD purchased leak correlation equipment and currently is performing a system-wide LDR survey.
-To date, approximately 50% of the water system has been surveyed and the LDR survey is expected to be completed in January 2015, weather permitting.
-As part of the meter replacement program, the EPWUD is planning to install a fixed network meter reading system which will include leak sensors on customer services that will provide real time leak detection.
+Since completion of the LDR program in 2005, the EPWUD purchased leak correlation equipment and has recently completed an in-house, system-wide LDR survey in the spring of 2015.
+The EPWUD anticipates that an in-house, system-wide LDR survey will be completed every 3 to 5 years.
+As part of the meter replacement program, the EPWUD is planning to install a fixed network meter reading system which will include leak sensors on residential customer services that will provide real time leak detection.
+It is anticipated that the entire system-wide meter replacement program will take 6 to 7 years to complete.
 The EPWUD will continue to be aggressive in its efforts to minimize loss from leakage.